ongres/stackgres/README.md

 StackGres will always be open source software.

 ### What PostgreSQL versions are supported?
 As of now, PostgreSQL major version 12 and 13.
+As a general rule, StackGres will support the last 2 Postgres version.

 ### Where does it run?
 StackGres has been designed to run on any Kubernetes-certified platform.
 Whether is a